 Immediately after a training session, such heat can exacerbate inflammation, and the jets can pound your already damaged muscles, resulting in more muscle soreness instead of less.

 “When your muscles are sore, inflammation is a significant part of the problem,” says Faye.
 To help reduce this inflammation, consume foods that are rich in omega-3 fatty acids — such as salmon, free-range meat, flax, avocado, and walnuts — to your diet.

 7. Keep moving

 The last thing you want to do when everything hurts is to move, but that’s exactly what you need to do.
 If you’re using a Beachbody program, it probably comes with a recovery workout or two.

 These workouts are designed to help your body work out kinks and soreness.
 They can be used anytime you need them, can’t be done too often, and always leave you feeling much better than before you started.

-If your program doesn’t have a recovery workout, a gentle yoga class or going on an easy hike are good options.
+If your program doesn’t have a recovery workout, a gentle yoga class or going on an easy hike is a good option.

 If you want to be technical about it, wear a heart rate monitor and stay below 140 beats per minute.

 Immediately after a tough workout, icing your muscles can stave off inflammation.
 “Inflammation is one of nature’s defense mechanisms, but it works like a cast — it immobilizes you,” says Steve Edwards, former Vice President of Fitness and Nutrition at Beachbody.